Alejogb1/job-board/blog-data/why-am-i-getting-an-error-when-loading-a-vips-library.md

 id: "why-am-i-getting-an-error-when-loading-a-vips-library"
 ---

-Alright, let's tackle this.
-You’re running into an issue loading the `vips` library, and from my experience, there’s a cluster of usual suspects that tend to trip people up.
+Alright,  You’re running into an issue loading the `vips` library, and from my experience, there’s a cluster of usual suspects that tend to trip people up.
 It’s not always immediately obvious, and it can be quite frustrating to stare at an import error, so I’ll walk through what I’ve encountered previously and how I've resolved it.

 Essentially, when you get an error attempting to load `vips`, it typically boils down to one of these core problems: a missing or improperly installed library, incorrect environment variables, or mismatched architectures.
 I've spent my fair share of time troubleshooting similar import errors, including on one particularly challenging project where we were deploying an image processing pipeline on a heterogenous server farm - a true trial by fire.
 We’ll delve into each of these, and I’ll show you some code examples to help pinpoint the source of your problem.